 Nevertheless, we would recommend this pad for light chewers only purely because some dogs find plush covers quite tempting.
 Additionally, the pad itself is not as thick as we would like it to be, although the manufacturer has done everything in their power to make it durable enough to withstand determined chewers.
 The internal mesh is attached to the cover, which should prevent the dog from ripping it in shreds.
 Also, the seams have been reinforced for added protection.

-As far as comfort goes, dogs seem to like this pad as the bolster border is well padded and comfortable to lie on.
+As far as comfort goes, dogs seem to like this pad as the bolstered border is well padded and comfortable to lie on.
 Furthermore, the plush material is super soft, so every dog should love sleeping on this pad.
 There are also six sizes available, a few color options, and you even get a 30-day replacement guarantee.

 Overall, this is another affordable, stylish option for light chewers that may not be completely indestructible but will last longer than a regular mat.